 British artist Damien Hirst has shocked and surprised the art world with his unusual works, including glass displays of dead animals and medicine cabinet sculptures.
+We don’t currently have any available works, however you can speak to the team to source artwork by Hirst.

 A successful and controversial artist, Damien Hirst was born in Bristol, England, on June 7, 1965.
 He emerged as a leading figure in the Young British Artists movement in the late 1980s and 1990s.
 His works, which include dead animal displays and spin-art paintings, have sold for exceptionally high prices.
 Hirst is one of the wealthiest artists living today.